tc39/proposal-record-tuple/README.md

 console.log(document[0]); // Record & Tuple ECMAScript proposal
 console.log(document[1].keywords[1]); // tc39

-// Finally you can also use the funtions available on the Tuple prototype
+// Finally, you can also use the functions available on the Tuple prototype
 // that is similar to the Array prototype: console.log(#[1, 2, 3].map(x => x + 1)); // #[2, 3, 4]
 ```